 Figure 2.
-Voronoi Tiling of GC Classes in the Rabbit Retina
+Voronoi tiling of ganglion cell (GC) classes in the rabbit retina.
 Panels 1-15 represent GC or AC groups defined by CMP [5].
 The bottom panel is the aggregate GC pattern.
 Each class forms its own independent tiling.
 Class 6 (red) is the most orderly.
 Class 9 (yellow) is the rarest and defines a canonical field for the GC cohort, containing three members of the class.
 Class 14 (cyan) is the densest and is the starburst displaced AC population.
 The canonical field superimposed on the entire GC cohort (green) captures >100 cells and guarantees a robust sample of all network types.
-Modified from Marc and Jones [5]. doi:10.1371/journal.pbio.1000074.g002 polyaxonal cell [52] or OFF a GCs [5].
-A slightly larger element is the canonical field, bounded by three somas (in planar systems such as retina) or four somas (in brain volumes) of the sparsest neuronal class.
-This ensures inclusion of multiple somas of all element classes in the region.
+Modified from Marc and lones [5].

+classes in the region.
 However, not all canonical fields are known a priori and, arguably, molecular and anatomic data are key prerequisites to defining such domains.
-As we will show, a canonical field of retina can be acquired and assembled in less than 5 mo.
+As we will show, a canonical field of retina can be acquired and assembled in less than 5 months.
 Cortex is more challenging.
-Using normal primate ocular dominance column dimensions (>0.5 mm) and assuming a canonical repeat of 0.25 mm, the acquisition of V1 visual cortex would take 12 y.
-Reducing resolution to 10 nm/pixel (similar to bloc-face imaging) reduces acquisition to less than 1 y and new high-throughput TEM configurations (e.g., the Harvard Connectome Project) are allowing much larger capture fields, with as much as a $10 \times$ improvement in speed.
+Using normal primate ocular dominance column dimensions (>0.5 mm) and assuming a canonical repeat of 0.25 mm, the acquisition of V1 visual cortex would take 12 years.
+Reducing resolution to 10 nm/pixel (similar to bloc-face imaging) reduces acquisition to less than 1 year and new high-throughput TEM configurations (e.g. the Harvard Connectome Project) are allowing much larger capture fields, with as much as a 10x improvement in speed.
 Thus even canonical high-resolution cortical volumes are possible with ssTEM.

-Classification (i.e., neuronal phenotyping) must be sufficiently robust to identify most major elements in a canonical field and may be the most effective way of identifying a field in the first instance [5].
+Classification (i.e. neuronal phenotyping) must be sufficiently robust to identify most major elements in a canonical field and may be the most effective way of identifying a field in the first instance [5].
 It is not practical to decipher networks from large reconstructions when the number of classes of neurons is unknown.
 In general, panels of markers compatible with mapping networks are applied to or expressed in regions of interest [2,53].
-In conjunction with serial section light microscopy (ssLM), we use computational molecular phenotyping (CMP, see Marc, Murry, and Basinger [54] and Marc and Jones [5]).
-CMP is a high-resolution optical imaging strategy that exploits sets of immunoglobulins (IgGs) targeting small molecules, precise multichannel image registration, and cluster analysis to extract defined neuronal classes in any tissue [5,27,54,55].
+In conjunction with serial section light microscopy (ssLM), we use computational molecular phenotyping (CMP: see Marc, Murry and Basinger [54]; Marc and Jones [5]).
+CMP is a high-resolution optical imaging strategy that exploits sets of immunoglobulins (IgGs) targeting small molecules, precise multichannel image registration and cluster analysis to extract defined neuronal classes in any tissue [5,27,54,55].
 Small molecule optical CMP is compatible with ssTEM and enables classification of neuronal elements via direct multimodal image registration [17,56].
-A tutorial on CMP is available in Protocol S1.
-In summary, building a CN map of any neural region such as retina requires canonical field imaging, neuronal phenotyping, image mosaicking, image registration, and image annotation.
-In this paper we detail complementary applications that can be used with a variety of datasets to produce large, high-resolution, aligned mosaics.
+A tutorial on CMP is available in the Supplementary Material.
+In summary, building a CN map of any neural region such as retina requires canonical field imaging, neuronal phenotyping, image mosaicking, image registration and image annotation.
+In this paper we will detail complementary applications that can be used with a variety of datasets to produce large, high-resolution, aligned mosaics.